Sceptre/sceptre/CONTRIBUTING.md

   to work with an AWS account that you have access to.
 You can use the same user that you use for CircleCi.

-_Note_: All integration tests are set up to run in `eu-west-*` region.
-If you prefer to run in a different region you must update the region in each test before running it

 #### run all tests

 ```bash